XiLin03/XiLin03.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xi Lin is an undergraduate majoring in mechanical engineering and minoring in automation at Dalian University of Technology.
-He has some experience in academic research and is now exploring his new interests and research directions.
+Xi Lin is an undergraduate student at Dalian University of Technology.
+Here, he is majoring in Mechanical Engineering in Dalian University of Technology & University of California, Irvine Joint Program, and pursuing a dual degree in Automation at Dalian University of Technology.
+He has academic research experience in robot design, control, and perception.
+He is currently exploring new research opportunities during 07/2024-06/2025.
 {style="text-align: justify;"}